KippAD/easy-outdoor-co/README.md

 </details>

-17. Once we have done that, we can migrate out changes using the following commands:
+17. Once we have done that, we can migrate our changes using the following commands:

 ```
 python3 manage.py makemigrations